 Plastic has taken over the world.
 It’s become unavoidable at grocery stores, whether you’re shopping for fruit or cleaning supplies.
-You can also find it all throughout your home—windows and phone case, included.
+You can also find it all throughout your home, from your phone case to your beauty products.

-Unfortunately, with how inescapable plastic is, it’s also one of the biggest sources of waste: 91 percent of plastic doesn’t get recycled, meaning it heads straight to a landfill where it can take up to 100 years to degrade.
+Unfortunately, with how inescapable plastic is, it’s also one of the biggest sources of waste: 91% of plastic doesn’t get recycled, meaning it heads straight to a landfill where it can take up to 100 years to degrade.

 Where there are plenty of ways to use less plastic, don’t beat yourself up if you find yourself buying something packaged in or made of plastic.
 Because of how frequently it’s used, it’s nearly impossible to cut it out completely.

 With that being said, one of the best things you can do is learn how to use less plastic.
 And when you do purchase something, start paying closer attention to which kind of plastic it’s made from.

 There are seven types of plastic for recycling, which vary in how eco-friendly (and safe) they are.
 While some are fairly easy to recycle, others—like Type #6—don’t deserve that misleading recycling symbol.
 There are also types that are difficult (but possible) to recycle, like Type #4.

 Here are the seven types of plastic and everything you should know about each of them, including how to correctly recycle or responsibly dispose of a particular item.
 Plus, how to avoid certain types of plastic.

 The body of many sodas and water bottles is made from Polyethylene Terephthalate (PET or PETE).
 It’s safe (as long as it remains unmelted) and is widely used by the bottle and container industries.